dalong0514/readnotes/20210102原文复制/2021120The-Pattern-on-the-Stone/2021120The-Pattern-on-the-Stone0101.md

 # 0101.
 Nuts And Bolts

-W hen I was a child, I read a story about a boy who built a robot out of parts he found lying around a junkyard.
+When I was a child, I read a story about a boy who built a robot out of parts he found lying around a junkyard.
 The boy's robot could move, talk, and think, just like a person, and it became his friend.
 For some reason, I found the idea of building a robot very appealing, so I decided to build one myself.
 I remember collecting body parts — tubes for the arms and legs, motors for the muscles, lightbulbs for the eyes, and a big paint can for the head — in the full and optimistic expectation that after they were assembled and the contraption was plugged in, I would end up with a working mechanical man.

 After nearly electrocuting myself a few times, I began to get my parts to move, light up, and make noises.
 I felt I was making progress.
 I began to understand how to construct movable joints for the arms and legs.
 But something even more important was beginning to dawn on me: I didn't have the slightest idea how to control the motors and the lights, and I realized that something was missing in my knowledge of how robots worked.
 I now have a name for what was missing: it's called computation.
 Back then, I called it「thinking,」and I saw that I didn't have a clue about how to get something to think.
 It seems obvious to me now that computation is the hardest part of building a mechanical man, but as a child this came as a surprise.